Emergency home repairs you should never ignore.

 • Decks, fences and other wooden structures are damaged.

-• You see mice/rat droppings and shedded termite wings.
+• You see mice/rat droppings or rub marks along walls.

 • You see unusual and unexplained bug bites or bumps on your skin.

-• You see rodents and pests in or around the home.
+• You notice pests in or around the home.

 12. Mold growth.

-• Family members feel sick (e.g., stuffy nose, wheezing, itchy eyes).
+• Family are members feeling sick (e.g., stuffy nose, wheezing, itchy eyes).

-• Visible signs of mold, which can have a black or green-ish color.
+• Visible signs of mold (mold can appear black or have a greenish color.)

 Step 1: Make a list of qualified professionals in your area.